RealToddler/OCR-NOUPI/README.md

 # OCR-NOUPI
 S3 Project @EPITA

-Just place yourself at the root of the repo and do make then ./ocr and enjoy !
+Place yourself at the root of the repo and type make then ./ocr.

+Then enjoy our OCR software !